hashicorp/serf/website/source/docs/agent/options.html.markdown

   version.
 This should be set only when [upgrading](/docs/upgrading.html).
   You can view the protocol versions supported by Serf by running `serf -v`.

+* `-retry-join` - Address of another agent to join after starting up.
+This can be specified multiple times to specify multiple agents to join.
+If Serf is unable to join with any of the specified addresses, the agent will ertry the join every `-retry-interval` up to `-retry-max` attempts.
+This can be used instead of `-join` to continue attempting to join the cluster.

+* `-retry-interval` - Provides a duration string to control how after the retry join is perfomed.
+By default, the join is attempted every 30 seconds until success.
+This should use the "s" suffix for second, "m" for minute, or "h" for hour.

+* `-retry-max` - Provides a limit on how many attempts to join the cluster can be made by `-retry-join`.
+If 0, there is no limit, and the agent will retry forever.
+Defaults to 0.

 * `-role` - **Deprecated** The role of this node, if any.
 By default this is blank or empty.
   The role can be used by events in order to differentiate members of a cluster that may have different functional roles.
 For example, if you're